shlokavidi/data-validation/README.md

 select count(*) from <table_name>
 ```
 6. The functionality of the main program
 * Establishes connection with MySQL
 * Establishes connection with Snowflake
 * Creates the required table in Snowflake with expected columns and column types
 * Migrates the data
 * Performs basic data validation
 * Performs hashing data validation (using single thread)
 * Calculates the time taken for hashing data validation
 * Creates two threads
    - One thread to get the hash values in MySQL
    - Another thread to get the hash values in Snowflake
 * Compares the time improvements with multithreads
    - Finally, run main.py to migrate data from MySQL to Snowflake, and validate it.
-   - Screenshots of the execution for reference